badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 <img src="media/resistor.jpg" class="mx-auto imw">

-It has some color bands on it which encode its resistance, given in ohms ($$\Omega$$).
+It has some color bands on it which encode its resistance, given in ohms ($\Omega$).
 This one is a 5-band resistor, with the colors red, red, black, black, brown.
 There are also 4- and 6-band resistors.
 You can use [online tools](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-resistor-color-code) to decode them, learn how to decode them manually, or use a [multimeter](https://en.wikipedia.org/wiki/Multimeter) to measure a resistor's resistance.
-This one is a $$220 \, \Omega$$ resistor.
+This one is a $220 \, \Omega$ resistor.

 > **Lesson learned**: I find it hard to see the actual colors on these things, even with a magnifying glass.
 Buying and learning how to use a [multimeter](https://en.wikipedia.org/wiki/Multimeter) to measure them has paid off.
 Putting them in labeled boxes also helps.